Colin Kaepernick Has Private 90-Minute Throwing Session in Houston

 "Yes," he said when asked if he wanted to play football.
 "I've never stopped.
 I'm ready right now.
 Working out daily."

-Many of the concerns about potentially signing Kaepernick are related to potential fan backlash.
-He started the trend of kneeling during the national anthem as a form of protest against social injustice, an act later replicated by numerous NFL players.
+Many of the concerns about signing Kaepernick are related to potential fan backlash.
+He started the trend of kneeling during the national anthem as a form of protest against social injustice, an act numerous NFL players later replicated.

-New York Giants co-owner John Mara explained the polarizing nature of the protests, which has likely played a critical role in the quarterback's extended stay on the free-agent market, to Jenny Vrentas of Sports Illustrated in May.
+New York Giants co-owner John Mara explained the protests' polarizing nature, which has likely played a critical role in the quarterback's extended stay on the free-agent market, to Jenny Vrentas of Sports Illustrated in May.

 "All my years being in the league, I never received more emotional mail from people than I did about that issue," Mara said. "'If any of your players ever do that, we are never coming to another Giants game.'
 It wasn't one or two letters.
 It was a lot.
 It's an emotional, emotional issue for a lot of people, moreso than any other issue I've run into."